100% Satisfaction Guaranteed

 In some states, expungement can also help restore voting rights or remove other restrictions tied to a conviction.
 But even beyond legal rights, having a clean record brings psychological relief.

-Many who’ve gone through the expungement process report that it helped them feel whole again, free from the weight of prior mistakes that once defined them.
+Many who have gone through the expungement process report that it helped them feel whole again, free from the weight of past mistakes that once defined them.

 This is the part of the story no one warns you about.